nirev/dealerraterrater/README.md

 # DealerRaterRater

-A simple example app that reads reviews from DealerRater.com and analysis those
+A simple example app that reads reviews from DealerRater.com and analyzes those reviews according to defined rules

 ## Brief